youbs/ubermuda.github.io/_posts/2014-08-24-what-is-docker.md

 - docker
 ---

-[In its own words](https://www.docker.com/whatisdocker/), "Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications".
-More precisely, Docker is a wrapper around a set of technologies that allows easy, portable, fast and reproducible application packaging.
+[In its own words](https://www.docker.com/whatisdocker/), *Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications*.
+More precisely, Docker is a wrapper around a set of technologies that allows easy, portable, fast and reproducible application packaging and deployment.

 Using Docker, you can package an arbitrarily complex application, push it to a Registry (basically, a public database  of applications), and deploy it in a matter of minutes.
 But Docker is about much much more than just packaging.

 ## The building blocks of Docker